zyt9lsb/covid19-forecast-hub/code/shiny/README.md

 A number of upgrades to the shiny app are on the to do list:

-- Fix paths that have broken due to moving the code
 - Improve speed of reading the data in
   - Use [fread](https://www.rdocumentation.org/packages/data.table/versions/1.12.8/topics/fread) rather than [read_csv](https://readr.tidyverse.org/reference/read_delim.html)
   - Use [drake](https://github.com/ropensci/drake) to provide GNU make functionality